interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/01_csc_project_creation.md

 # CSC project creation

-A CSC user account is required for creating and using a CSC project.
+A CSC user account is required for creating and using a CSC project, where cloud computing billing units are allocated.
 Your university user account can be used to access MyCSC.

 Navigate to:<br>
 https://docs.csc.fi/accounts/how-to-create-new-user-account/